GDSCltce/Cloud/Google Cloud Computing Foundations/Google Cloud Computing Foundations: Infrastructure in Google Cloud/User Authentication: Identity-Aware Proxy.md

 ### Fill the blanks from the Terminal > SAVE AND CONTINUE >SAVE AND CONTINUE > BACK TO DASHBOARD
 ### Reload the previous page > Turn on App Engine app > Check the box > ADD PRINCIPAL
 ### "USERNAME" > Role= `IAP-Secured Web App User` > SAVE

+# check my progress you will get 100/100
+## Hurray you are done with the lab